aws-samples/aws-hpc-tutorials/content/03-WRF/04-visualize-results.md

 EOF
 ```

-Pass in the input file as the first param:
+7. Next run the python file, pass in the netCDF file as the first param:

 ```bash
 python wrf-visualize.py wrfout_d01_2019-11-27_00:00:00